Roger Rowland: Further television work

 Other appearances around this period included well-known series such as A Family At War, Man At The Top, Hine, Emmerdale Farm, The Edwardians and Strangers.

 In the 1974 Kenneth More detective series Father Brown, Rowland played Carstairs K.C. in episode 6, "The Mirror of the Magistrate".

 He appeared in very few films, the most famous of which would be the comedy-horror film, An American Werewolf In London, where he played the role of a policeman.

 Rowland played Exton Waite MP in the opening episode of Floodtide (1987), written by Roger Marshall.
 Exton's death in episode 1 (titled "The Call") dies from a heart attack supposedly brought on after taking cocaine, which opens up the rest of the thriller.

 Perhaps a mark of Rowland's sometime ability of playing forgettable characters, was by being given two separate minor roles in 1986's First Among Equals.
 In episode 6 he played Robin Oakley, while later in episode 9 he appeared as the Chairman of the 1922 Committee.

 Other small roles were in Auf Wiedersehen, Pet series 2, Boon, The Return Of Sherlock Holmes, The Monocled Mutineer.

 In 1989, Rowland appeared in Tales of Sherwood Forest Episode 4, as Detective Sergeant Renwick.

 His last-known credit was in the Canadian series Traders.

 Death

 Rowland died in Toronto on 14 January 2011, aged 75.
-He was survived by his wife Elspeth Alexandra Carling, whom he'd married in 1983.
+He was survived by his wife Elspeth Alexandra Carling, whom he had married in 1983.